Purple Heart reunited with family of man killed in World War II

 Allen said she is happy to know Dowda is back home with his family where he belongs.

-Titsworth said he was planning on visiting Dowda, who is buried in the American Cemetery in Margraten, Netherlands.
+Titsworth said he was planning on visiting Dowda’s grave in the American Cemetery in Margraten, Netherlands.

 “We were going to go to Holland last summer, but the pandemic ended that idea,” Titsworth said.
 “But he came to me instead.”